 As a registered charity, the society makes no charge for these community events.

 Whilst the society operates its own Child Protection Policy, we look to link with or default to that of the relevant organisation as required.
 (OAS Child Protection Policy 2014 – pdf format 328KB).
-Please note that this is currently being updated to include adult safeguarding.
+Please note this is currently being updated.
+Please contact the Committee for information or action.

 Covid requirements for both the society’s members and those of the visited organisation will need to be reviewed in line with the current Government Guidelines of the time.

-Enquiries are welcomed and can be made through the Society’s enquiry form.
+Enquiries are welcomed and can be made using the Society’s contact details.